 The forecast for mobile sports wagering is primarily based on analysis of recent operator performance in terms of handle (the amount wagered) and the resulting GGR.
 Analysis requires careful consideration of the seasonality of handle (based on the seasonality of various sports leagues) and fluctuations in the percentage of handle retained as GGR.
 Specifically, year-to-date handle and GGR patterns are given significant importance due to the lack of historical observations.
-This analysis is supplemented by the estimated impacts of discrete events such as: a significant change in the number of games played by a sports league; notable changes in the amount of promotional spending; a shock to the economy such as the COVID-19 pandemic; or a notable change by a surrounding state.
+This analysis is supplemented by the estimated impacts of discrete events such as: a significant change in the number of games played by a sports league; a shock to the economy such as the COVID-19 pandemic; or a notable change by a surrounding state.

 Once final GGR estimates are generated for each operator, the appropriate tax rate is applied.
-Adjustments may be made for accounting delays as well as law and administrative changes.
+Adjustments may be made for accounting delays and law and administrative changes.